raneavit/ARMassembly/README.md

 # ARMassembly
-Basic code in ARM assembly which can be simulated on Keil
+Basic code in ARM assembly which can be simulated on Keil.
+Select STM32F100RB board and use Simulation in debug